flaviol-souza/FCND-Motion-Planning/README.md

 # FCND - 3D Motion Planning
 ![Quad Image](./misc/enroute.png)

+---

+# The execution steps of the project
 This a project of Motion Planning of the Fly Car course from Udacity.
 Then, to execute it following the steps:
     1. colliders.csv contains the data that describe the environment of navigation the drone.
 If necessary, update that.